Nazgûl, the Black Gate, and other fantastic stories from the Lord of the Rings

 “You cannot enter here,” said Gandalf, and the huge shadow halted.
 “Go back to the abyss prepared for you!
 Go Back!
 Fall into the nothingness that awaits you and your Master.
 Go!”

 The Black Rider flung back his hood, and behold!
-He had a kingly crown; and yet no head was visible was it set.
+He had a kingly crown; and yet no head was visible on which it was set.
 The red fires shone between it and the mantled shoulders vast and dark.
 From a mouth unseen there came a deadly laughter.

 “Old fool!” he said.
 “Old fool!
 This is my hour.
 Do you not know Death when you see it?
 Die now and curse in vain!”
 And with that he lifted high his sword and flames ran down the blade.